ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/reusable-component.md

 </div>
 ```

+Be sure to add `IonIcon` to the list of components used here.
+We have examples of how this is specified with our existing views.

 If we look at a tea details page in the browser we should see five outlined stars instead of our prior "Rating Component is Working" text that we had before.

 Next, let's make tye component respect the modelValue property.
 First the test: